QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Definition.md

 These features offer an intuitive and cockpit-like feeling to the application, enabling users to easily access detailed information on current weather data as well as weather data from any period in the last 6 months.

-The supplier manages to the following facilities needed to provide the service:
+The supplier manages the following facilities needed to provide the service:

 - A webserver containing the application;
 - Certificates needed to make the SSL connection possible;